Amenability and Acyclicity in Bounded Cohomology Theory: Proof of Theorems and

 \emph{Proof of} $(1) \Rightarrow (2)$.
 This is obvious.

 \emph{Proof of} $(2) \Rightarrow (3)$.
-Our proof follows the classical approach to characterize amenability using Johnson's class in bounded cohomology~\cite{Johnson} ,\cite[3.4]{Frigerio:book}.
-Recall that the Johnson's class is construct as follows.
-Let $(\ell^\infty(\Gamma) \slash \R)'$ denote the topological dual of the quotient space $\ell^\infty(\Gamma) \slash \R$, where we indentify $\R$ with the subspace of constant functions.
-By definition $(\ell^\infty(\Gamma) \slash \R)'$ consists of those continuous linear functional on $\ell^\infty(\Gamma)'$ which vanish on the constant functions.
+Our proof follows the classical approach to characterize amenability using the Johnson class in bounded cohomology~\cite{Johnson}, \cite[3.4]{Frigerio:book}.
+Recall that the Johnson class is constructed as follows.
+Let $(\ell^\infty(\Gamma) \slash \R)'$ denote the topological dual of the quotient space $\ell^\infty(\Gamma) \slash \R$, where we identify $\R$ with the subspace of constant functions.
+Note that the space $(\ell^\infty(\Gamma) \slash \R)'$ can be identified with the subspace of functionals in $\ell^\infty(\Gamma)'$ which vanish on the constant functions.
 We consider the bounded $1$-cocycle